zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 This also says Gaucheri.
 Such a scorcher shall be a man.

 [APZ 196.5] (#apz196 .5) {#apz196 .5 .ref .apz} "What a cold man like
-Wannahu named” What a cold man is?
+Wannahu named" What a cold man is?
 Covers
 In shape, in any form, in any similarity purity critique.
 What is the purity of the cold?
 The user also has the function. ( (3-3) 2 should be used.)

 [APZ 196.6] (#apz196 .6) {#apz196 .6 .ref .apz} "This is purity.
-If any man of the purity of the cold, then shall he know.”
+If any man of the purity of the cold, then shall he know."
-“To that who has the environs that have started” is the effort of self-esteem The things that began to be true. have the persevere traits of trying powerful, To those who have unfulfillment in the doctrines of unfulfillment of unfulfillment.
+"To that who has the environs that have started" is the effort of self-esteem The things that began to be true. have the persevere traits of trying powerful, To those who have unfulfillment in the doctrines of unfulfillment of unfulfillment.
 The rebooted or sent spirit is true.
 Sent for something (heart and heart